CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Experiments

-For semantic feature extraction, we find that small open-source models are sufficiently effective; we therefore adopt \texttt{Qwen3-8B-Instruct}~\citep{qwen2025qwen25technicalreport} for all extraction tasks (Templates in Appendix~\ref{appendix: prompt templates}).
-For both first-stage retrieval and semantic similarity scoring for filtering features, we use \texttt{Contriever}~\citep{izacard2022unsuperviseddenseinformationretrieval} following~\citet{gangi-reddy-etal-2024-first}.
+For semantic feature extraction, we find that small open-source models are sufficiently effective; we therefore adopt Qwen3-8B~\citep{qwen2025qwen25technicalreport} for document feature extraction.
+To further assess the quality of information extraction outcome, we also conducted a human evaluation process shown in Section~\ref{human evaluation}.
+For both first-stage retrieval and semantic similarity scoring for features filtering, we use Contriever~\citep{izacard2022unsuperviseddenseinformationretrieval} following previous works~\citep{reddy2024refitrelevancefeedbackreranker, gangi-reddy-etal-2024-first}.
+To ensure the robustness against different first-stage retrievers, We also evaluate the performance of our method with diverse retrievers in Section~\ref{first-stage retrievers}.